-Full details of the MCA's assessment of SMP are contained in Section 5 of this review.
+Full details of the MCA's assessment of competition in the markets under investigation are contained in Section 5 of this review.

 REGULATORY APPROACH

 GO plc, Melita plc, Vodafone (Malta) Ltd, Ozone (Malta) Ltd and SIS Ltd are able to set their fixed termination charges independently of competitors, customers and consumers.
 In this regard, these FNOs are able to set excessive termination charges and to discriminate between network operators when setting these charges.